 The emergence of leading indicators of demand

-Leading indicators of demand—data that has predictive value for a forecast—are increasingly being leveraged to increase forecast accuracy.
-Broadly spread over two categories, market knowledge such as consumer demographics, Gross Domestic Product (GDP), and interest rates, and external data such from Internet of Things (IoT), social media, review sites, and the news, all help create significantly more comprehensive forecasts.
-Depending on the industry and business, real-time external data such as local weather, events around the stores, road conditions and traffic, search trends on the Internet can add even more dimensions to a forecast.
+Depending on the industry and business, real-time external data such as local weather, events around the stores, road conditions and traffic, click-views, and search trends on the Internet can add even more refinement to a forecast.

 The future of forecasting with machine learning (ML)

-A deeper understanding of how these drivers influence demand combined with the learning abilities of AI and ML forecasting enables a higher degree of automation of demand forecasting.
-This frees up planners to address exceptions and more complex cases.
-For the chemical industry, the ability to link macroeconomic data at the level of sector and country allows for the accurate identification of different streams of demand and creates a composite forecast across horizons when it comes to contracting and tenders.
+A deeper understanding of how these drivers influence demand combined with the learning abilities of AI and ML forecasting enables a higher degree of automation of demand forecasting, freeing up planners to address exceptions and more complex cases.
+Here are some industry examples where AI/ML and demand drivers can help organizations manage value leakage: